Kapp Putsch: General Strike against the Coup

 Adolf Hitler, who had been in contact with the members of the Nationale Vereinigung and was eager to help the coup along, was flown into Berlin from Munich by the Army.
 The pilot was Robert von Greim, whom Hitler later appointed as the last commander of the Luftwaffe.
 He was met by striking workers at an airfield outside of Berlin, where he landed by mistake, and had to disguise himself.
-Eventually Hitler could continue his flight together with Dietrich Eckart to Berlin, where they immediately went to the Reichskanzlei to meet Wolfgang Kapp.
+Eventually Hitler was able to continue his flight together with Dietrich Eckart to Berlin, where they immediately went to the Reichskanzlei to meet Wolfgang Kapp.
 Hitler and Eckart were approached by Ignaz Trebitsch-Lincoln, who told them that Kapp had fled and the coup failed.